Louis-Joseph Beaussier de l' Isle

 Louis-Joseph Beaussier de Lisle (15 March 1701 – June 4, 1765) was a career naval officer from one of the oldest families of Toulon, France.

 Beaussier had a long and varied naval career and by 1750 had made captain.
 He also was made a knight of the Order of Saint Louis.
-In 1755, as captain of Héros, he brought assistance to Canada and Louisbourg during the French and Indian War.
+In 1755, as captain of Héros, he brought assistance to Canada and Louisbourg during the 7 Years War.
 In 1756, he brought six ships to Quebec carrying Montcalm and 1,300 troops as reinforcements.
-Returning to France, he engaged two English ships at Fort Louisbourg and badly damaged them.
+Returning to France, he engaged two British ships at Fort Louisbourg and badly damaged them.
 In 1758, he commanded a ship in a squadron that sailed to Louisbourg to assist governor Drucour in its defence.
-After the Siege of Louisbourg, the fortress fell to the English on July 27, 1758 and Beaussier was taken prisoner with the rest of the garrison.
+After the 2nd Siege of Louisbourg, the fortress fell to the British on July 27, 1758 and Beaussier was taken prisoner with the rest of the garrison.